Mathematical modeling and sensitivity analysis of hypoxia-activated drugs: Multiscale Model of Hypoxia-Activated Drug Pharmacokinetics and Pharmacodynamics

 To achieve this efficient representation, we first approximate the surviving fraction $SF(t)$ obtained from the 0D simulations using a sigmoid function:

-The sigmoid approximation is characterized by parameters that represent distinct physiological behaviors: $X$ and $X-Y$ correspond to the upper and lower asymptotes, $Z$ controls the steepness of the transition, and $D$ marks the midpoint time of the response.
-The optimized values of these parameters, derived from the regression against the data from the 0D model, are summarized in Table~\ref{tab:sigmoid_SF}.
+The sigmoid approximation is characterized by parameters that represent distinct physiological behaviors: $\mathrm{X}$ and $\mathrm{X}-\mathrm{Y}$ correspond to the upper and lower asymptotes, $\mathrm{Z}$ controls the steepness of the transition, and $D$ marks the midpoint time of the response.
+The optimized values of these parameters, derived from the regression against the data from the 0D model, are summarized in Table~\ref{tab:sigmoid_SF}. {The parameter optimization was performed in Python using \texttt{scipy.optimize.curve\_fit}, which implements a nonlinear least-squares solver based on the Levenberg--Marquardt algorithm.}

-The high accuracy of this sigmoid fit is quantitatively validated by a coefficient of determination $R^2 = 0.9999$, indicating a satisfactory level of agreement with the original data.
+The high accuracy of this sigmoid fit is quantitatively validated by a coefficient of determination $R^2 = 0.9999$, indicating a satisfactory level of agreement with {data obtained from the 0D model}.
 However, the Kolmogorov-Smirnov test suggests slight deviations in the residual distribution, reflecting minor systematic discrepancies.
 This result is further illustrated in Figure~\ref{fig:sigmoid_hyperbole} (left panel), where the fitted sigmoid curve closely follows the original computed $SF(t)$ values of the 0D model.

 Following the approximation of $SF(t)$, we compute the effective metabolic coefficient $r(t)$ by dividing the metabolic rate $m^{tpz}(t)$, as output by the 0D model, by the product of $SF(t)$ and the spatially averaged TPZ concentration $c^{tpz}(t)$.
 The resulting time series for $r(t)$ is suitably approximated using a rational function:

-This functional form effectively captures the initial sharp decline followed by a gradual stabilization in the metabolic rate.
-The fitted parameters, obtained through regression analysis, are listed in Table~\ref{tab:metabolism_fit}.